Positive flow-spines and contact 3-manifolds: Contact -manifolds

 There are two ways of classification of contact $3$-manifolds: up to isotopy and up to contactomorphism.
 Two contact structures $\xi$ and $\xi'$ on $M$ are said to be {\it isotopic} if there exists a one-parameter family of contact forms $\alpha_t$, $t\in [0,1]$, such that $ \xi=\ker\alpha_0$ and $\xi'=\ker\alpha_1$.
 Two contact $3$-manifolds $(M,\xi)$ and $(M',\xi')$ are said to be {\it contactomorphic} if there exists a diffeomorphism $\phi:M\to M'$ such that $\phi_*(\xi)=\xi'$.
 The map $\phi$ is called a {\it contactomorphism}.
 If $M=M'$ then we also say that $\xi$ and $\xi'$ are contactomorphic.
 The Gray theorem states that if two contact structures are isotopic then they are contactomorphic~\cite{Gra59}.

 The contact structure $\xi_{\rm std}$ on $S^3$ given as the kernel of the $1$-form $\alpha_{\rm std}=\sum_{j=1}^2 (x_jdy_j-y_jdx_j)|_{S^3}$ is called the {\it standard contact structure on $S^3$}, where $(x_1+\sqrt{-1}y_1, x_2+\sqrt{-1}y_2)$ are the standard coordinates of $\Complex^2$ and $S^3$ is the unit sphere in $\Complex^2$.
 We also say that $\xi_{\rm std}$ is the $2$-plane field given by the complex tangency at each point of $S^3$ in $\Complex^2$.
 This contact structure satisfies the following important property, called ``tightness'', which was shown by Bennequin~\cite{Ben83}.
 A contact structure $\xi$ on $M$ is said to be {\it tight} if there does not exist a disk $D$ embedded in $M$ such that $\partial D$ is everywhere tangent to $\xi$ and the framing of $D$ along $\partial D$ coincides with that of $\xi$.
 Otherwise $\xi$ is said to be {\it overtwisted} and the disk $D$ is called an {\it overtwisted disk}.
 Note that the tightness is an invariant of contact $3$-manifolds up to contactomorphism.
-Due to Eliashberg, it is shown that the classification of overtwisted contact structures on $M$ up to isotopy is equivalent to the classification of homotopy classes of $2$-plane fields on $M$~\cite{Eli89}.
-Therefore, in $3$-dimensional contact topology, determining tightness of contact $3$-manifolds and classifying tight contact $3$-manifolds become crucial problems.

-It is shown by Eliashberg~\cite{Eli92} that $S^3$, $S^2\times S^1$ and $\RP^3$ admit the unique tight contact structure.
-The tight contact structures on the lens space $L(p,q)$ are classified by Giroux~\cite{Gir00} and Honda~\cite{Hon00}.
-The number of isotopy classes of tight contact structures of $L(p,q)$ is determined by $p$ and $q$.
-For convenience, we write the numbers for first few lens spaces in Table~\ref{table3} below.
-The involution of $L(p,q)$ gives a contactomorphism between the contact structures corresponding to the euler classes $e\in H_1(L(p,q);\Integer)$ and $p-e\in H_1(L(p,q);\Integer)$, see~\cite{Etn00, Hon00}.
-The numbers of contactomorphism classes are also written in the table.